vlrnsnk/quotesso/README.md

 ## Features

-- **Random Quote**: Get inspired with a random quote at the click of a button.
+- **Random Quote**: Get inspired by a random quote at the click of a button.
 - **Dynamic Color Change**: The background and button colors change with each new quote.
 - **Tweet a Quote**: Share your favorite quotes on Twitter with a single click.
 - **Responsive Design**: Fully responsive design powered by Tailwind CSS, ensuring a seamless experience on all devices.

 ## Demo

-Check out the live demo: [Quotesso](https://vlrnsnk.github.io/quotesso/)
+Check out the live demo deployed to the GitHub Pages: [Quotesso](https://vlrnsnk.github.io/quotesso/)

 ## Technologies Used